bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >samplingRateChangeTimes="0 32.55 77.05 133.35"
 >```

-In the line beneath our model, you will see a line which sets the `samplingRate` to 0.
+Beneath our model, you will see a line which sets the `samplingRate` to 0.
 This refers to fossil sampling, which we have now introduced into our model, so this line needs to be removed.

+In its place, we instead need to add an instruction to the XML about the direction of time.
+BEAST2 assumes that time runs from the present backwards, as is the case in coalescent models.
+But in birth-death models, time instead runs forward, and we need to specify this using `reverseTimeArrays`.
+Here, we are telling the model to use the opposite direction of time to the conventional one in five dimensions: in order, this refers to our three rate parameters (`birth`, `death` and `sampling`) plus `rho` and the `removalProbability` (which we do not need but will specify anyway).

 >Remove the line fixing `samplingRate` to 0:
 >
 >`<parameter id="samplingRateBDS.t:empty" spec="parameter.RealParameter" name="samplingRate">0.0</parameter>`
+>
+>Replace it with an instruction to `reverseTimeArrays`:
+>`<reverseTimeArrays id="BooleanParameter.0" spec="parameter.BooleanParameter" dimension="5">true true true true true</reverseTimeArrays>`

 And with that our model is complete!
 In summary, the model should now read (with arguments in any order):